bennn/gfd-oopsla-2023/oopsla-2023/artifact/README.md

   programmer on a benchmark.
 Unpack both.
 Copy the benchmark source to `rational-experiment/gtp-bench`.
 Copy the runtime, boundary, and statistical profile data for that benchmark to the folders under `rational-experiment/data`.
-  Then add the benchmark's name to the list in `rational-experiment/run.sh`, right next to "fsm".
-Finally run `run.sh` to generate trail output.
+  Add the benchmark's name to the list in `rational-experiment/run.sh` (next to fsm).
+Lastly, run `run.sh` to generate trail output.

 Finally:

-- The scripts in `cloudlab.tar.gz` helped us collect performance data in the first place.
+- `cloudlab.tar.gz` has scripts for collecting performance data.
 The readme on Zenodo outlines how to use them.
-Collecting the data took several months.
+Collecting the data took us several months.

 ## How to change the success criteria